altercation/figtree/README.md

 Figtree is designed to allow rapid installation from existing profiles, and rapid updating of profiles from an existing installation.

-### Install procedures:
+### New Install Procedures:

-  * automatic (install from figtree profiles during normal Arch ISO installation)
+Run from Arch ISO boot:

+  * **automatic** (sources local or remote root profile and automatically installs full system) \
+  STATUS: working, AUR option (-a) throwing errors

+### Existing System Conform Procedures:

+These partial procedures are designed to be run on an existing system (*not* from the ISO).
+They ensure your system matches the profiles and can thus be run anytime.
+They can be run in dry-run mode to see what changes would be made first.

-  * partial-conform-system (install packages/configs on an existing system)
+  * partial-conform-system (install packages/configs on an existing system) \
+    STATUS: in testing

 ### Update procedures:

 These update the profile itself, not the system.
+They can be run in dry-run mode (to implement) to find out what would be updated first.

   * partial-update-overlay (update overlay files, possibly selectively, from live system)